 Entirely man-made and stretching for 2km between Loboc and Bilar, the trees were planted to combat global warming and deforestation.
 Mainly composed of uniform Mahogany trees, it is a sight to behold and a beautiful road winds between the trees.
 It is really quite impressive – there is a definite coolness and freshness to the air.

 Explore the Chocolate Hills

 The many domes are actually grass-covered limestone, but geologists still debate to this day how they formed.
-The most commonly accepted consensus is that they were formed thousands of years ago by the uplift of coral deposits.
+The most commonly accepted idea is that they were formed thousands of years ago by the uplift of coral deposits.
 Alternatively, the Chocolate Hills might have erupted from the sea in a massive geologic shift.

 Visit the Butterfly Sanctuary

-Wander through the Rice Paddies
+Wander through the rice paddies

 Try the local food on Bohol island

 My absolute favourite local food to try was Maruya.
 This local bananas, fried, painted with extra butter (literally with a paintbrush!) and then rolled in sugar.
 Delicious!